 Dissertation Proposal and Defence

-A dissertation supervisory committee, composed of a supervisor and two faculty of the ERS program (or one ERS faculty and one from another department), will be formed by the student with the agreement of the Program Director and the approval of the Associate Dean for Graduate Studies.
+A dissertation supervisory committee, composed of a supervisor and two faculty of the School of Environment, Resources, and Sustainability program (or one School of Environment, Resources, and Sustainability faculty and one from another department), will be formed by the student with the agreement of the Program Director and the approval of the Associate Dean for Graduate Studies.
 Each supervisor must be accredited at the University of Waterloo as an Approved Doctoral Dissertation Supervisor (ADDS).

 The candidate will be required to submit a dissertation proposal to his or her committee in time to defend it by the end of his or her second year (sixth term) in the program.
 In exceptional cases an extension to allow defence of the proposal in the seventh term may be permitted.